SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The logger property is optional.
 By default, the `DefaultExpressServerLogger` is used.
 For more information, see [{% assign linkedpage = site.pages | where: "name", "server-side-rendering-contextual-logging.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/ssr/server-side-rendering-contextual-logging.md %})

 ### shouldCacheRenderingResult

-When caching is enabled, this function tells whether the given rendering result (html or error) should be cached.
+When caching is enabled, this function indicates whether the given rendering result (HTML or an error) should be cached.

-By default, all html rendering results are cached.
-By default, also all errors are cached unless the SSR feature toggle `avoidCachingErrors` is enabled.
+By default, all HTML rendering results are cached.
+Also, all errors are cached by default, unless the `avoidCachingErrors` SSR feature toggle is enabled.

 ## Troubleshooting